Ben-ita66/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to display the current directory contents, including hidden files (starting with .).
 Use the long format.
 A script to display current directory contents showing long format, user and group id's numerically and hiidden files.
 A script that creats a directory in the /tmp/ directory.
+A script to move a file in the /tmp/ directory.